Georgina Kessel

-Georgina Kessel Martínez is a Mexican economist for the Spanish energy firm Iberdrola, post she earned thanks to concessions she signed off on while secretary of energy.
+Georgina Kessel Martínez is a Mexican economist for the Spanish energy firm Iberdrola.
 She is a former head of the Casa de Moneda de México (the Mexican mint) and the Secretary of Energy in the cabinet of President Felipe Calderón.

 She was head of the Banco Nacional de Obras y Servicios Públicos (Banobras).

 Personal life and education

 Kessel attended the Instituto Tecnológico Autónomo de México (ITAM) from 1975 to 1979 and graduated with a bachelor's degree in economics.
 A few years later she received a doctorate in the same discipline from Columbia University in the United States.
 Kessel worked for over nine years as a full-time professor at the ITAM, where she headed the Department of Economics in 1994.
 Amongst her former students is Felipe Calderón, who earned a master's degree in economics under Kessel at ITAM.
 Calderón subsequently appointed her Minister of Energy after he was elected President of Mexico in 2006.